CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 ### Version control

 #### What are the advantages of using a version control system?
+Makes teamwork easier if you are able to merge different versions you worked on separately, helps with documenting the code while also allowing you to roll back to an earlier version if you need to.
 #### What is the difference between the working directory, the staging area and the repository in git?
 Working directory: The current, active directory that you modify locally.
 Staging area: contains the files that are added with git add.